sherpa/sherpa/docs/models/index.rst

-The parameters of a model - those numeric variables that control the shape of the model, and that can be varied during a fit - can be accesed as attributes, both to read or change the current settings.
+The parameters of a model - those numeric variables that control the shape of the model, and that can be varied during a fit - can be accessed as attributes, both to read or change the current settings.
 The :py:attr:`~sherpa.models.parameter.Parameter.val` attribute contains the current value::